christian512/polybell/README.md

 Some of the codes use the commercial Gurobi solver.
 You need a license to run the solver, but you can get a free academic at their website.

-To install Gurobi follow this guide:
+To install Gurobi follow this guide to install the software and set the environment variables:

 https://www.gurobi.com/documentation/9.1/quickstart_linux/software_installation_guid.html

-To setup Gurobi for Python, please follow this guide:
+For installing *gurobipy*, the python library for Gurobi, you can simply run:

+*python -m pip install -i https://pypi.gurobi.com gurobipy*

+More information for the pyhton installation here:

 https://support.gurobi.com/hc/en-us/articles/360044290292-How-do-I-install-Gurobi-for-Python-